 Tavish Forsyth is the founder of Bird City Improv.
 He is a professor of applied improvisation.
 He is a queer artist, word technologist, and freelance consultant.
-He serves as Bird City's education director.
+He serves as Bird City's artistic director.
 Trained as a performing artist and storyteller with eighteen years of experience and two degrees in theatre, Tavish is dedicated to co-creating community spaces where individuals to feel seen, heard, and invited.

 Believing in the transformative power of expressive art, Tavish centers liberation-focused methodologies, trauma-informed care, and the joy of comedy in his work.
 He collaborates with a diverse range of teaching artists and prioritizes transparent pay-equity in those collaborations.
 In practice, Tavish invites communities and individuals to step into their creative power, change harmful systems, and advocate for better ways of living in a patriarchal world.